 The first thing to learn is HTML.
 Every webpage uses HTML.
 It is the main building block of the web.
 HTML provides the structure of a website.
-It is actually not a programming language, but a markup language.
+It is not a programming language, but a markup language.

 You'll need to learn the basic syntax, semantic HTML, forms & validation, accessibility, SEO, and best practices.
-I have a bunch of resources for you to learn all of that.
+I have a bunch of resources for you to learn all that.